-Tutoring: Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Room RC256 and in Building 8, and at the Byron Martin ATC in Lubbock (34th and Avenue Q).
+Tutoring: Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Rooms RC211 and RC212, and at the Lubbock Center (38th and Avenue Q).
 (Please remember to verbally request a tutor and to sign in when you seek the help of a tutor in each of these places.)